 While the debate goes on, Hetch Hetchy remains a relaxing and often-overlooked corner of the park – much to the delight of hikers and backpackers who prefer less touristy experiences.

 Looking up at Wapama Falls from the footbridge on the hiking trail.
 Photo: Chris Migeon

-Although there are relatively few visitors to Hetch Hetchy, you’ll find most of them along this trail.
+Although there are relatively few visitors to Hetch Hetchy, you’ll find most of them along the trail to Wapama Fall.
 Start by hiking across the O’Shaughnessy Dam then turn east along the shore of the reservoir.
 The gently rolling terrain has excellent views of the water and eye-catching Kolana Rock, which towers roughly 2,000 feet above.